sophbel/LFI_between_country_migration/README.md

-# Estimating Between Country Migration in Pneumococcal Populations using Likelihood-free inference
+# Estimating Between Country Migration in Pneumococcal Populations using Likelihood-free Inference
 Repository containing the data for "Estimating Between Country Migration in  Pneumococcal Populations".
 This repository utilizes the Engine For Likelihood Free Inference and coalescent simulation software msprime.
 ```
 ELFI: https://elfi.readthedocs.io/en/latest/